CamDavidsonPilon/SMS_Terminal/README.md

 How Does it Work?
 ----------------

 First, you need two apps: [SL4A](http://code.google.com/p/android-scripting/) and [Tasker](http://tasker.dinglisch.net/).
+Tasker is paid, yes, but if you have an Android you're gunna want Tasker.

 Install SL4A and the Python package.
-Tasker is paid, yes, but if you have an Android you're gunna want Tasker.

-SMSTerminal.py contains some defualt commands like the ones above, and you can create your own.
+SMSTerminal.py contains some default commands like the ones above, and you can create your own.
 The main structure should look like:

     def _x(self, [optinal args], [optinal defaults] )
         try:
             """Do fun stuff here.
 If everything goes well, return MSG to text back.""" return (MSG, True)
         except:
             """Oh uh, something went wrong.
-Let MSG be some error message. return (MSG, False)
+Let MSG be some error message.""" return (MSG, False)

 For example:

     def _r(self, script):
-    """
-    r: runs a script on the phone and returns the result.
+        #r: runs a script on the phone and returns the result.
 Usage:
-    -r <script>
+        #-r <script>
-    """
         try:
             script = self._removeTrailingPy( script )
             execfile('/sdcard/sl4a/scripts/' + script + '.py' )
             return ("%s ran successfully."%script, True)
         except:
             return ("No script called %s exists in /sdcard/sl4a/scripts/"%script, False)